 When you enter Room 7 of the British Museum, after passing through two colossal lamassus, you are taken through time to the North-West Palace of the Assyrian King Ashurnasirpal II (883-859 BCE).
 This is the imperial palace of the King in Nimrud (ancient Kalhu or Biblical Calah; Mesopotamia, modern-day Iraq), the capital city at the heart of the Assyrian Empire.
 Room 7 is a long hall “decorated” with alabaster-bas wall reliefs from that palace.
 After being neglected for more than 2500 years, British archaeologist Sir Henry Layard and his workmen unearthed the remains of the North-West Palace in 1845.
 Layard shipped many reliefs on the Apprentice and these large and heavy slabs reached the British Museum in January 1849.
 I will publish a series of articles about these reliefs, addressing their finer details, which are not easily recognised.

 Every month, Ancient History Encyclopedia will share news about select museum exhibitions and events of interest to our global audience via AHetc.
 Exhibitions are arranged in alphabetical order by geographical location and region within this post: the Americas, United Kingdom, Europe/Middle East, and East Asia/Oceania.
-Here is a taste of what is on show at major museums around the world in March 2017:
+Here is a taste of what is on show at major museums around the world in April 2017: